Day Out at Drakes Beach

 You'll also find some short hiking trails that allow you to explore the bluffs overlooking the beach.
 As you can see in the photo, we got lucky and ran into an Elephant Seal hauled out on the middle of the beach.
 My kids were in awe to be so close to such a big creature—the docent on hand estimated it weighed 1,500 pounds (which is small by Elephant Seal standards).

 Drakes Beach is also the site of Point Reyes' annual Sand Sculpture Contest that takes place every Labor Day weekend Sunday.
 There are competition categories for children 14 and under, families, adults, and adult groups.
-You can check out a photo gallery of the 2010 winners here.

 During the busy winter and spring wildlife-watching and wildflower season from late December through April, Sir Francis Drake Boulevard south of South Beach is closed to public vehicles on weekends and holidays to cut down on traffic congestion.
 Board the park's shuttle buses at Drakes Beach to head to the Point Reyes Lighthouse and Chimney Rock, where you can look for migrating gray whales and observe the colony of Northern Elephant Seals.